Is your child’s change in behavior just a phase, or do you need to ask for help? And if you do, where do you turn?

 Rivertown Parents, a consortium of local PTAs and Mercy College, recently brought together experts in the mental health field in response to reports of rising childhood anxiety and depression.
 Nearly 100 people packed Irvington Theater to hear from a diverse panel discussing “In It Together: Supporting and Understanding Our Children’s Emotional and Mental Well Being.”

 It is a well known fact that when adults are facing clinical depression and anxiety, they generally get themselves on pills or drugs.
 However, according to drug rehab in houston, children facing anxiety in their childhood, cannot be exposed to such drugs and medication.
 Hence, many rehab centers have opened up to help such struggling children.
+The drug rehab agency has been helping them with marketing.

 Randi Silverman, a parent advocate and the Founder and Executive Director of the Youth Mental Health Project, kicked things off by encouraging the audience to look at mental health as something to be treated rather than to be embarrassed about.
 “We have to stand up and stop isolating ourselves and start sharing our stories with the world,” she said.
 “We have to stop being afraid of being blamed.”
 After she laid the groundwork, other panelists returned to the point that mental health needs to be viewed the same way we view physical health.
 “If we think we have a broken arm or our child has a broken arm we bring them to a doctor.
 There’s nothing wrong with going to check it out.”